visgraf/vfx/README.md

   - Note: The rendering programs used for the demo of the Cornell Box and for the VFX scenes are configured to produce high-quality results.
 If the user prefers faster rendering at the cost of image quality, they can reduce the number of rays traced per pixel by decreasing the MAX_PTRACE_SAMPLES macro in the files s3d-ptrace/proj/ptrace/main.c and s3d-ptrace/proj/mmove/main.c before installing.
+Defining MAX_PTRACE_SAMPLES equals to 10 is a good value if you are trying the software for the first time.

 Interdependence of the Modules
 ------------------------------